StelllarCarson/website/README.md

 # Forgotten Gems for the DS

-My personal site about underrated Nintendo DS titles.
+My personal site about underrated Nintendo DS titles.its a place to pay my honour and respect for these games that carried me through my childhood

-👉 Site lives at index.html—check out the source for my first page!